nxadm/ctwrapper/README.md

 `--git-depth` options were included in order to prevent a race condition between CI systems and git commits.
 If your setup ensures that the specified commit is the last one, you can set `--git-depth` to 1.

+Everything after `--` is directly passed as-is to consul-template.